Skip to content

 The New York State Human Rights Law (HRL), N.Y.
 Executive Law, art.
 15, § 290 et seq., applies to all employers in New York State and protects employees and covered individuals, regardless of immigration status.
 A complaint alleging violation of the Human Rights Law may be filed either with the New York State Division of Human Rights (DHR) or in New York State Supreme Court.

-Complaints of sexual harassment filed with DHR may be submitted any time within three years of the harassment.
-If an individual does not file a complaint with DHR, they can bring a lawsuit directly in state court under the Human Rights Law, within three years of the alleged sexual harassment.
-An individual may not file with DHR if they have already filed a HRL complaint in state court.
+Complaints of discrimination and harassment (including sexual harassment) filed with the DHR may be submitted any time within three years after the alleged unlawful discriminatory practice(s).
+If an individual does not file a complaint with DHR, they can bring a lawsuit directly in state court under the Human Rights Law, within three years of the alleged unlawful discriminatory practice(s).
+An individual may not file with the DHR if they have already filed a HRL complaint in state court.
+Complaining internally to the University does not extend your time to file with DHR or in court.
+The three years are counted from the date of the most recent incident of harassment.
+You do not need an attorney to file a complaint with DHR, and there is no cost to file with DHR.

 DHR will investigate your complaint and determine whether there is probable cause to believe that sexual harassment has occurred.
 Probable cause cases receive a public hearing before an administrative law judge.
 If sexual harassment is found at the hearing, DHR has the power to award relief.
 Relief varies but it may include requiring your employer to take action to stop the harassment, or repair the damage caused by the harassment, including paying of monetary damages, punitive damages, attorney’s fees, and civil fines.